schatterjee4/jkomyno.github.io/README.md

 - you want to help creating UI tests with Jest

 If you want to contribute but you don't know where to start from, ★ stars are more than helpful.

+## Related packages

+- [react-matrix-text](https://github.com/jkomyno/react-matrix-text) ReactJS component that splits and renders a text in a given number of columns.